 12 Tips for Road-Tripping on a Budget

 Not every vacation needs to involve airplanes and tons of money spent.
-Plenty of summer travelers take to the road to experience new locations and hit popular destinations.
+Plenty of travelers take to the road to experience new locations and hit popular destinations.
 If you’re thinking of jumping in the car for a road trip, take a look at some tips for keeping your expenses to a minimum, presented by Mental Floss and Discover.

 1. Figure out your travel priorities.

 When it comes to what you want out of a trip, everyone is different.
 Someone may be content to stay in modest accommodations but visit popular (and pricey) restaurants.
 Someone else may want a luxury stay and not care if they grab a hamburger.
 Knowing where your priorities are will help you develop a plan for your destination and the stops along the way.
 Without one, you might find yourself scrambling to find food and lodging based on what’s convenient, not what fits your budget.